 Understanding and discussing the costing of the slate roof installation beforehand is essential.
 In the roofing industry, a square is generally equal to a hundred square feet.
-The cost of roofing often depends upon a number of factors like the size of the roof, grade and thickness of the roof, quality of the slate, labor costs, as well as the location of the house.
+The cost of roofing often depends upon a number of factors like the size of the roof, grade, and thickness of the roof, quality of the slate, labor costs, as well as the location of the house.
 In general, installing a slate roof is more expensive than many other roofing options.
 However, many feel it is a wise investment, considering the longevity and low maintenance of slate roofs.

 Once the contract is signed, the installation process will commence.
 Homeowners should discuss – in detail – each and every step.

-- To begin with, homeowners should make sure that all individual tiles come from the same quarry to avoid difference in the color of some slates.
+- To begin with, homeowners should make sure that all individual tiles come from the same quarry to avoid the difference in the color of some slates.
 The color of the tiles should be discussed in advance.

 - Similarly, homeowners should discuss the pattern of the roof beforehand to determine the amount of material required.
-This will also help determine cost.
+This will also help determine the cost.

 - Slate roofing is a tedious procedure and requires time to ensure precision installation.
-Therefore a realistic time-frame should be decided by the home owner and the contractor beforehand.
+Therefore a realistic time-frame should be decided by the homeowner and the contractor beforehand.
 Work hours of laborers should also be pre-determined.

 - The headlap of the roof should be more than 3 inches to avoid seepage of water into the house.

 - Clean-up after the roof has been installed should be discussed and/or included in the contract.